 Classical Civilisation, and potentially Ancient History, are offered as options at GCSE and A Level.
 There is no requirement for Sixth Form pupils to have had prior study of these subjects.
-In GCSE, pupils can expect to delve into the Homeric world (Odyssey & Mycenaean civilisation), Myth & religion in the ancient world, or Women in ancient society.
-At A Level the syllabus continues to maintain the balance between literature and society with analysis of the origins of drama in both tragedy and comedy, Democracy and the Athenians, as well as a survey of the hero, particularly Heracles, in Greek and Roman epic literature, sculpture and buildings.
+In GCSE, pupils can expect to delve into the Homeric world (Odyssey & Mycenaean civilisation), myth and religion in the ancient world, or women in ancient society.
+At A Level the syllabus continues to maintain the balance between literature and society with analysis of the origins of drama in both tragedy and comedy, democracy and the Athenians, as well as a survey of the ‘hero’, particularly Heracles, in Greek and Roman epic literature, sculpture and buildings.

 At every stage in any classical subject there is the opportunity for pupils to engage with a wide range of primary source materials, comment on them, and then use this as the platform to express a cogently argued personal opinion.
 These are important and transferable skills which are encouraged in the Sixth Form by the seminar-like feel of small class sizes.